10 Simple And Healthy Breakfast Foods For Busy Mornings

 1. Sweet Or Savory Porridge

 Protein is a good way to kick off the day and eggs are among the most convenient and quick breakfast foods.
 Plus, they’re versatile, so you could have them poached, boiled, scrambled, or in an omelet loaded with veggies depending on how much time you have.
+Worried about the egg calories?
+There aren’t that many calories in an egg.
 Why protein?
 Because it keeps you satiated longer, so you won’t feel hungry for a while.
 Also, fewer chances of your munching on something you shouldn’t.
 In fact, researchers have actually suggested that a good breakfast choice is one that’s high on protein besides having a low glycemic load, but more on that later.2

 3. Salmon And Other Lean Protein

 If eggs don’t get you excited, how about a protein-rich start to the day with some salmon?
-Besides the protein in them which can keep you feeling full, fatty fish like tuna or salmon also deliver all that omega 3 fatty acid goodness which protects your body from inflammation, lowering your risk of heart disease, arthritis, and cancer.3 Toss together a quick breakfast with salmon and a side of fresh veggies, eat some with scrambled eggs, or put some on wholegrain toast.
+It’s an ideal option for pescatarians too.
+Fatty fish like tuna or salmon also deliver all that omega 3 fatty acid goodness which protects your body from inflammation, lowering your risk of heart disease, arthritis, and cancer.3 Toss together a quick breakfast with salmon and a side of fresh veggies, eat some with scrambled eggs, or put some on wholegrain toast.

 Berries are one of the easiest breakfast food additions and it won’t even feel like you’re punishing yourself.
 On the contrary, you may even feel like you’re having a very indulgent breakfast once you scatter those beautiful ruby red raspberries or orbs of blueberries over your yogurt or muesli or oatmeal.
 Even a smoothie powered up with berries works a treat.
 What makes them so good?
 Berries will deliver a vitamin-rich boost to your body first thing in the morning, giving you antioxidants that protect against inflammation and even lower bad low density lipoprotein (LDL) cholesterol levels.4